 He serves on the advisory boards of the School of Foreign Service at Georgetown University, his alma mater, The Zell-Lurie Real Estate Center at the Wharton School of the University of Pennsylvania (former Chairman), and the Milstein Center for Real Estate at Columbia Business School.

 He is a former Executive Committee and Board member of the Pension Real Estate Association, a member of the Real Estate Roundtable, and the Council on Foreign Relations.

 The United States has been Lazard’s home since the firm was incorporated in New Orleans in July 1848.

-For 175 years, Lazard has been an integral part of the American business landscape, providing trusted advice to public and private companies, governments, partnerships and individuals both in the United States and in Canada.
+For more than 175 years, Lazard has been an integral part of the American business landscape, providing trusted advice to public and private companies, governments, partnerships and individuals in the United States and Canada.